Goodie-Goody/ev-distribution_project/README.md

 This project contains 3 dataset as follows:
 1. Electric Vehicle (EV) Distribution Data:
-   • Timestamp: Date and time of data points.
+   a.
+Timestamp: Date and time of data points.
    • Geographical Area: Location of each data point.
    • Customer Type: Categorization of customers (e.g., residential, commercial).
    • Electricity Consumption (kWh): Amount of electricity consumed.